Scarabaeus1031/NEXAH/ENGINE/nexah_kernel/README.md

 # NEXAH

-NEXAH is part of the broader SCARABÆUS1033 research framework, exploring navigation and structural resilience in complex systems.
+NEXAH is part of the broader **SCARABÆUS1033 research framework**, exploring navigation and structural resilience in complex systems.